GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Data Creation

-\textbf{Structured Data Extraction.} Building on the high-quality diagram pairs obtained in the previous step, we extract three textual fields for each problem: the problem description, the final answer, and the auxiliary-line description.
-Because the source Word files embed MathType formulas that standard parsers handle poorly, we render pages as images and parse them with a vision-language model.
-To ensure accuracy, we curate a 300-example seed verified by GPT-4o~\citep{Gpt4o} and use it to fine-tune Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5vl}, yielding a reliable, domain-adapted extractor.
-All outputs follow a unified JSON schema for downstream training.
+\vpara{Structured Data Extraction.} Building on the high-quality diagram pairs obtained in the previous step, we extract three textual fields for each problem: the problem description, the final answer, and the auxiliary-line description.
+Because the source Word files embed MathType formulas that standard parsers handle poorly, we render pages as images and parse them with a fine-tuned LVLM.
+All outputs are packaged in a structured JSON format.

-\textbf{Manual Verification.} Each instance is independently reviewed by two AI researchers for accuracy, completeness, uniqueness, semantic consistency, as well as visual clarity and resolution.
-If either reviewer flags an issue, the instance is collaboratively revised, with up to three rounds per instance to systematically identify and correct even subtle or ambiguous errors.
-A human review resolves complex symbolic expressions and ambiguous diagrammatic elements that are often misinterpreted by automated tools.
-Despite its modest cost and effort, this step remains indispensable for maintaining the high data fidelity required for reliable model training and evaluation.
+\vpara{Manual Verification.} Each instance is independently reviewed by two AI researchers to ensure accuracy, completeness, uniqueness, semantic consistency, and visual quality.
+Instances flagged by either reviewer undergo collaborative re-examination, with up to three review rounds to identify and correct subtle or ambiguous errors.
+This step resolves complex symbolic expressions and diagrammatic ambiguities that automated tools often misinterpret, and remains indispensable for ensuring high data fidelity in model training and evaluation.

-\textbf{Dataset Statistics.} Our dataset AuxSolidMath comprises 3,018 solid geometry problems collected from real high school examination papers.
+\vpara{Dataset Statistics.} AuxSolidMath comprises 3,018 solid geometry problems collected from real high school examination papers.
 Within this dataset, we curate a new benchmark, GeoAuxBench, designed specifically to evaluate a model’s ability to construct auxiliary lines, a skill essential to solving complex geometry problems.
-GeoAuxBench contains 302 examples and is divided into two difficulty levels, \textit{Easy} (150) and \textit{Hard} (152), using the original difficulty annotations from the source exam papers rather than post hoc labels.
-The tiers reflect increasing reasoning complexity along three axes: (i) the sophistication of auxiliary-line constructions, (ii) the depth of multi-step reasoning, and (iii) the degree of implicit spatial inference.
-This design provides a principled basis for evaluating models across different levels of geometric reasoning difficulty.
+GeoAuxBench contains 302 examples and is divided into two difficulty levels, \textit{Easy} (150) and \textit{Hard} (152), using the original difficulty annotations from the source exam papers rather than post hoc labels. \textit{Hard} problems involve reasoning over implicit spatial relations (e.g., cross-plane or hidden projections), while \textit{Easy} problems rely on explicit relations.
+By inheriting these exam-defined criteria, GeoAuxBench supports realistic evaluation of auxiliary-line construction in solid geometry.